Impossibly Soft Cinnamon Rolls (with Cream Cheese Frosting)

 • Roll the dough tightly from the long edge and cut into 8 even slices.

-• Cover the slices with plastic wrap and let them rise again for about 2 hours, or until doubled in size.
+• Place in a greased 9×13-inch baking pan and cover with plastic wrap.
+Let them rise again for about 2 hours, or until doubled in size.

 To Bake:

-• Remove the plastic wrap and bake for 30-40 minutes, covering with foil or parchment after 20 minutes to prevent over-browning.
-Bake until golden brown and the outer rolls reach 190ºF with a meat thermometer.
+• Bake for 30-40 minutes, covering with foil or parchment after 20 minutes to prevent over-browning.
+Bake until golden brown and they reach 190ºF with a meat thermometer.

 To Make the Frosting (Optional):